Welcome to the webpage of Embedded Systems Advanced Research and Prototyping (ESARP) Lab & Bioelectronics Laboratory at

-Our research is currently supported by National Institutes of Health (NIH), Strengthening Communities Initiative (SCI) and FedEx Innovation grants.
+Our research is currently supported by National Institutes of Health (NIH), Strengthening Communities Initiative (SCI) and multiple FedEx Innovation grants.
 We have established external collaborations with Special Kids & Families (SKF), Le Bonheur Children’s Hospital and Alzheimer’s Association at Memphis for our research studies.
-Due to the highly transdisciplinary nature of our research, we collaborate with researchers from a varied disciplines (Biomedical Engineering, Psychology, Neurology, Physics, Chemistry, Mathematics, educators, and medical professionals) that span across various institutes (UTK, UTHSC, SKF).
+Due to the highly trans-disciplinary nature of our research, we collaborate with researchers from a varied disciplines (Biomedical Engineering, Psychology, Neurology, Physics, Chemistry, Mathematics, educators, and medical professionals) that span across various institutes (UTK, UTHSC, SKF).
 We acknowledge generous donations from Cypress Semiconductor, DRS Technologies, and Smith & Nephew to our lab.

 Frequently used links: